rajeevlraman/ActiveDirectory/README.md

   - First Install a virtualization Platform, in this case i'm choosing Virtual Box
   - Download a Windows Server 2022 Evaluation copy from Microsoft Download Centre [ windows Server 2022 ](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2022)
-  - Configure VM with minimum requirements due to limited resources.
+  - Configure VM with system requirements.
   - Set up two NICs:

   - One with NAT for external access.

 <img align="center" src="assets/images/Picture8.png" /><br>

   - Another with Host-only adapter for host-only access.

 <img align="center" src="assets/images/Picture9.png" /><br>

+- I have a Pfsense installed and will be using it as a Firewall and a DNS server.
-- VM traffic is routed through a pfSense firewall.
+- The VM traffic is routed through a pfSense firewall.
 - Start the VM and follow standard Windows installation instructions.

 <img align="center" src="assets/images/Picture10.png" /><br>